 Our model differs from Hubbell’s community model in three important ways.
 First, rather than use births and deaths of individuals to quantify demographic changes, which would be meaningless and difficult to measure in our predominantly clonal system, we use increases and decreases in percent cover units.
 Again, to account for layered vegetation or bare ground, percent cover units need not sum to 100 (mean cover in control plots across sites and years ranged from 87 ± 25% to 127 ± 29.7%).
 Second, we relax the assumption of zero-sum replacement and instead force simulated percent cover to match observed percent cover over the duration of the experiment.
-Third, we allow site species pools to vary by recalculating them after each census.
+Third, we allow site-level communities to vary by recalculating them after each census.

 We simulated community dynamics from 2009 to 2013 on an individual turf basis, calculating species and trait dissimilarities to local controls each year.
 The simulation was repeated 100 times and the resulting values were averaged.
 Simulation data for 2010 were omitted because field observations do not exist for that year.
 Paired t-tests were used to determine when observed and simulated null expectations differed significantly.

 Estimating model parameters: We used community census data from our control turfs to estimate replacement rate (d) and immigration rate (m) at each site.
 We set d equal to half the sum of differences in species covers in control turfs between years at each site.
-It was necessary to divide by two because each replacement event constitutes two shifts in species covers, one increase and one decrease.
+We divided by two because each replacement event constitutes two shifts in species covers, one increase and one decrease.
 Values of d ranged from 19.7 to 37.4.
-We used two independent methods to estimate m, each with strengths and weaknesses.
-First, we used a Bayesian approach to estimate m for each species in each of five control turfs at each site over three consecutive years (2011-2013) assuming neutral dynamics.
-The net composition of the five remaining control turfs at each site were used as the site species pools.
-Species-level estimates were then averaged for m across turfs within each site to generate site-level estimates for m.
-Formally, we defined the expected cover λ of species i in a turf community at time t as
+We used a Bayesian approach to estimate m based on shifts in species abundances in the five control turfs at each site over three consecutive years (2011-2013), assuming neutral dynamics.
+The net composition of the five remaining control turfs at each site was used as the site species pool.
+The expected cover λ of species i in a turf community at time t is formally defined as